-Kay Freeman is a true maverick, traversing innumerable mediums throughout the course of her career.
-She spent the first part of her career as a professional artist teaching full time at the college level and showing her art.
-She has an undergraduate degree from Moore College of Art & Design and an MFA from Vermont College.
+I spent the first part of my career as a professional artist, teaching full-time at the college level and showing my art.
+I have an undergraduate degree from Moore College of Art & Design and an MFA from Vermont College.

 A novel or a story should provide a satisfying emotional experience for the reader.
 Not necessarily a happy one.
 Your emotions should be engaged, intensified and at the end you should receive a certain release.